ni/nimble/packages/nimble-components/src/combobox/combobox.spec.md

 2. If/when we add the new UX feature of dynamically updating the dropdown options, how should we handle providing a means of a language appropriate version of "`Add`"?
     - Nimble localization (preferred?)?
     - A new property for specifying that text?
+    - Provide new slots allowing clients to add text in a specified location (and thus use whatever localization mechanisms provided by their environment/platform). **Proposal: We go with this option over the others.
+It avoids Nimble having to design its own localization system, and provides a more flexible configuration mechanism.**
 3. If/when we add said UX feature, should having it enabled prohibit the filtering of items? **Proposal: NO. Users can already enter arbitrary values even with filtering/autocomplete turned on, as the FAST `Combobox` provides this.
 Having the arbitrary value show up in the dropdown does not seem like it should change this behavior.**